MatthieuHanania/Dataction/README.md

 ## Want to try It ?

-We used Python 3.8.XX, Django, Pillow, numpy, tensorflow Then go in the main file and do
+We used Python 3.8.XX, Django, Pillow, numpy, tensorflow.

+Then go in the main file and do

 ```bash